 3.6.3.1 High pressure resistance test.
-The barrel assembly in accordance with drawing 9349054 and bolt in accordance with drawing 8448510 shall withstand the firing of one M197, 5.56mm high pressure test cartridge in accordance with drawing 10533839 or commercial equivalent conforming to SAAMI-Z299.4 specifications.
+The barrel assembly in accordance with Drawing 9349054 and bolt in accordance with Drawing 8448510 shall withstand the firing of one M197A1, 5.56mm high pressure test cartridge in accordance with Drawing 13057418 or commercial equivalent conforming to SAAMI-Z299.4 specifications.
 Unless otherwise specified, the barrel assembly and bolt shall be tested concurrently.

 3.6.3.2 Headspace.
-After the high pressure resistance test, each weapon shall be gaged to meet headspace requirement after proof firing.
+After the high pressure resistance test, each weapon shall meet headspace requirement after proof firing.